yesodweb/yesodweb.com-content/blog/2014/03/network-conduit-async.md

 ```

 `runTCPServer` takes two parameters.
 The first is the server settings, which
 indicates how to listen for incoming connections.
-Our two paremeters say to
+Our two parameters say to
 listen on port 4000 and that the server should answer on all network
 interfaces.
 The second parameter is an `Application`, which takes some
 `AppData` and runs some action.
 Importantly, our app data provides a `Source`